Here are some enthusiastic recent media articles that I hope you find interesting.

 Teaching you everything you’ve ever wanted to know about which shades will make your complexion shine and which ones will wash you out, counsel in this field can dramatically change the way you see fashion and the way you shop.

-But when the service can cost over $300 depending on the consultant, it's important to understand just what you're getting yourself into and why it could be of value future fashion endeavors.
+But when the service can cost over $300 depending on the consultant, it's important to understand just what you're getting yourself into and why it could be of value to future fashion endeavors.

-Once the WhereToGet team had decided it was a good idea to understand which colours made them look wonderful, they asked me to their offices to show them all just how much impact the right colours can have.
+Once the WhereToGet team had decided it was a good idea to understand which colours made them look wonderful, they asked Rosemary to their offices to show them all just how much impact the right colours can have.